Reading Time: 12 minutes

 Using Prompts to Spark Joy

-• What activities make you lose track of time?
+• What activities make you lose track of time and truly feel alive?

 • What is one small thing you can do today to bring yourself joy?
 Consider dealing with stress and anxiety through journaling.